-Local Workforce Boards have engaged the WIOA partners in discussion around costs and are currently negotiating based on their fair share use of the workforce development system.
+The Local Workforce Boards work together on the cost sharing for the operations of the local AJCs.
+The LWIAs each contribute to improvements in service integration and delivery, which ultimately contributes to the region as a whole.
 Additionally, partners have identified cost contributions based on available funds and system use.
 The partners will work together towards continuous system improvements through shared costs, leveraging of resources and a foundation of cooperation.